netbeast/docs/chapters/developing/how_to_develop.md

 # How to develop applications and plugins

-To speed up the development process, you can use the Toolbelt to bootstrap the development of both apps and plugins.
-The Toolbelt is a CLI (Command Line Interface) utility that allows to perform a variety of tasks.
+To launch and debug you need to have the Dashboard installed.
+Also it comes with a few set of actions to help you bootstrap your app and debug it.

 ## Installation

-If you previously installed Netbeast using npm, you already have the Toolbelt available.
+If you previously installed Netbeast Dashboard using npm, you already have it available.
 Otherwise, type the following to install it:

 ```bash
   npm install -g netbeast-cli
 ```

-Bellow you can find a reference to the actions you can perform with the Toolbelt.
+Below you can find a reference to the actions you can perform with the Dashboard.
 If you are ready to start developing we can get started right away.

-## Toolbelt actions
+## Dashboard actions

 ### netbeast new

 `netbeast new|create [options] <app>`

 Creates a basic app or plugin structure.
 Options: